aionnetwork/aion-docs/aion-virtual-machine/maven/call.md

 3. [Supplying Arguments](#supplying-arguments)
 4. [Calling a Specific Contract](#calling-a-specific-contract)

 Calls to a contract can either be simple calls, or [contract transactions](contract-transaction).
 Calls do not necessarily incur a cost, but contract transactions always incur a cost.
+Calls to a contract will always return something.
 More information about this difference can be found in the [Contract Transaction](contract-transaction) section.

 ## Local